kevinxia787/Budgetr/README.md

 In budgetMath I added recommended remainder split, and the methods of BudgetStorage will easily accomodate for this goal.
 Main should be completed in the next few days.

+Ninth Edit:
+Main is complete.
+Program works as expected.
+Will end up hashing out user interface and clean it up a bit before learning how to transition from main method to an actual executable.